Our current research in skin disease

 Institution: RVC

 Secondary ear infections with bacteria or Malassezia yeasts commonly exacerbate the clinical signs of the initial infection and complicate the treatment.
 While the use of drugs to treat the primary bacterial infection may be effective, they can lead to Malassezia overgrowth.
-This prospective study will characterise this fungal dysbiosis to better inform treatment decisions.

 Past research in this area